Research development in Hunter New England

 - contribute to a culture of research and evidence-based improvement across our district, making it central to how we deliver excellence for every patient, every time.

-Note: Round 8 of applications is now closed.
-For future dates, and further information, contact the Hunter New England LHD Research Office at (02) 4921 4140 or email HNELHD-ResearchOffice@health.nsw.gov.au
+Note: For future dates, and further information, contact the Hunter New England LHD Research Office at (02) 4921 4140 or email HNELHD-ResearchOffice@health.nsw.gov.au

-The Program only focuses on converting existing evidence and guideline recommendations into sustainable routine care delivery practice.
+The Improvement Grant Program focuses on the implementation of existing evidence and guideline recommendations into sustainable routine care delivery practice.

 This program does not fund or support research initiatives for knowledge generation.

-Note: the 2024 application round is now closed.
-For future dates, and further information, contact the Hunter New England LHD Research Office at (02) 4921 4140 or email HNELHD-ResearchOffice@health.nsw.gov.au
+Note: For future dates, and further information, contact the Hunter New England LHD Research Office at (02) 4921 4140 or email HNELHD-ResearchOffice@health.nsw.gov.au

 External grant funding opportunities